 Note

-In addition, once a bank account has been added or updated for an employee, an email notification is triggered to inform the members of the Payroll Group.
+In case of country AU, once a bank account has been added or updated for an employee, an email notification is triggered to inform the members of the Payroll Group.
 For this, the workflow group Payroll Group must have been created in Employee Central, and the email address of the group members needs to be maintained in their employee files in the Contact Information block.

 Master Data, Organizational Data, and Other Data